SpaceVim/SpaceVim/docs/_posts/2018-09-27-use-vim-as-a-python-ide.md

 ---
 title: "Use Vim as a Java IDE"
 categories: [tutorials, blog]
-excerpt: "A general guide for using SpaceVim as Java IDE, including layer configuration and requiems installation."
+excerpt: "A general guide for using SpaceVim as Python IDE, including layer configuration, requiems installation and usage."
-redirect_from: "/2017/02/11/use-vim-as-a-java-ide.html"
 type: BlogPosting
 comments: true
-commentsID: "Use Vim as a Java IDE"
+commentsID: "Use Vim as a Python IDE"
 ---

 # [Blogs](https://spacevim.org/community#blogs) > Use Vim as a Java IDE